ishmaelcarter/SigAPI-Vue-Playground/README.md

 ```
 cp .env.example .env
 ```
-Replace the generic API key with your own
+Replace the generic API key in .env with your own

+####Install Node Modules

 ```
 npm install